tagproDAD/GLTP-Speedrun-Uploader/README.md

 A Tampermonkey userscript for [TagPro](https://tagpro.koalabeast.com) private groups that automatically uploads speedrun replays to the GLTP tracker and displays a WR HUD overlay.

+## Important Notes
+- The in‑game timer is **not perfectly accurate**.
+It is meant for live display only and is **not the source of truth** for GLTP speedruns.
+- A margin of about **3 seconds** is applied when comparing your run time against the fastest recorded time to account for timing differences in the client.

 ## Features
 - **WR HUD overlay**: Shows current world record time and holder.
 - **Live timer**: Speedrun‑style timer during runs.